 Adderall has such a short half-life that you shouldn’t be too concerned about passing a drug test, even if you use it regularly.
 The drug breaks down and processes so quickly that there isn’t time for it to linger in the body.
 If you are given at least a week’s notice for the examination, you will have more than enough time to prepare.

-If you take Adderall daily and are concerned that it will show up on your drug test results, the first step is to stop taking it.
+If you take Adderall daily and are concerned that it will show up on your drug test results, the first and the most important step is to stop taking Adderall.
 Abstinence allows your body to remove unwanted toxins and chemicals.
 It is also the most effective and straightforward method of passing a drug test.

 If abstinence seems too challenging, you could also try a full body detox kit.
 It increases the rate that toxins are flushed from the body via herbal remedies and vitamin supplements.
 Detox kits come in pill or liquid form.